Garage rock: Decline

 Even at the height of garage rock's popularity in the mid-1960s, the success of most of its records, in spite of a handful of notable exceptions, was relegated to local and regional markets.
 In the wake of psychedelia, as rock music became increasingly sophisticated, garage rock began to fade.
 After the release of Sgt.
 Pepper's Lonely Hearts Club Band and other late-1960s big-production spectaculars, rock albums became increasingly elaborate and were expected to display a high level of maturity and complexity, while the 45-RPM single ceded to the long-play album as the preferred medium.

 Album-oriented FM radio stations eventually overtook AM radio in popularity, and as the large major-label record companies became more powerful and less willing to sign new acts, the once plentiful local and regional independent labels of the mid-1960s began to fold.
 Radio playlists became more regimented and disc jockeys began to have less freedom, making it increasingly difficult for local and regional bands to receive airplay.
 Teen clubs and dance venues which previously served as reliable and steady engagements for young groups started to close.
 The garage sound disappeared at both the national and local level, as band members graduated and departed for college, work, or the military.
 Musicians in bands frequently faced the prospect of the Vietnam War draft, and many were selected for service.
 Some died in action.
 With the tumultuous political events of 1968, the tense mood of the country reached a breaking point, while increasing use of drugs and other factors intermingled with shifting musical tastes.
 New styles either evolved out of garage rock or replaced it, such as acid rock, progressive rock, heavy metal, country rock, and bubblegum.
-By 1969 the garage rock phenomenon had largely passed.
+By 1969 the garage rock phenomenon had largely run its course.